Improved quantification of Arctic soil and permafrost properties.

-The Next-Generation Ecosystem Experiments (NGEE Arctic) project is supported by the Office of Biological and Environmental Research in the DOE Office of Science.
-This NGEE-Arctic research is supported through contract number DE-AC02-05CH11231 to Lawrence Berkeley National Laboratory.
+The Next-Generation Ecosystem Experiments (NGEE)–Arctic project is supported by the Office of Biological and Environmental Research within the U.S. Department of Energy Office of Science.
+This NGEE-Arctic research is supported through Contract No. DE-AC02-05CH11231 to Lawrence Berkeley National Laboratory.

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER